1. What is eCom Foundations?

 13. Do Project Verum's Students Actually Make Money?

-Some probably do but whether it's worthwhile is anyone's guess.
+Some probably do but whether it's a worthwhile amount for the time and effort is anyone's guess.

 Like most things in business, it's going to come down to more than just a course.